chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

     cp /path/to/USER.pem ~/.chef
     ```

-    where `/path/to/` represents the path to the location in which these
+    `/path/to/` is the location of your downloaded files.
-    three files were placed after they were downloaded.

 1. Verify that the files are in the `.chef` folder.